Favourite papers?

 BSc (Hons) - Marine Biology

-Kristy is a Master of Science (Professional) student majoring in Fisheries Science and Management.
+Kristy has recently completed her Master of Science (Professional) degree majoring in Fisheries Science and Management.
 She completed her Honours degree in 2018, during which she studied the stress physiology of blacktip reef sharks.
 Since then, Kristy has obtained her PADI Staff Instructor license in South Africa, and has worked in a marine conservation role in a small fishing village in Cambodia.
-She is passionate about science communication and providing opportunities for people to connect with our underwater world; Kristy appreciates the links between tourism and conservation, and would like to explore the role that tourism could play in benefitting small-scale fisheries.
-She is also interested in the use of technologies, especially drones, in research contexts.
+She is passionate about science communication and providing opportunities for people to connect with our underwater world.
+She is also interested in the use of technologies, especially artificial intelligence and drones, in research contexts.

 Favourite species?